-Durlston Country Park sits beside the town and has grassy clifftops you can walk up to if you want to drink in that stunning view.
+Durlston Country Park sits beside the town.
+If you want, you can walk up to the edge of its grassy clifftops and drink in that stunning view.

-Now onto another fossil hunting favorite; Charmouth is renowned for its collecting possibilities; spiralled ammonites and pointy belemnites are the most common finds.
+Now on to another fossil hunting favorite.
+Charmouth is a seaside village with a beach that’s renowned for its collecting possibilities.
+Spiralled ammonites and pointy belemnites are the most common finds.

-It’s no surprise this place is full of treasures as the nearby cliffs have regular landslides that reveal hidden fossils.
-Be careful not to get too close to the imposing cliffs for your own safety, but enjoy scouring the beach, paddling in the waters or just strolling along the shingle shores.
+It’s no surprise this place is full of treasures, as the nearby cliffs have regular landslides that reveal hidden fossils.
+For your own safety, be careful not to get too close to the imposing cliffs, but enjoy scouring the beach, paddling in the waters or just strolling along the shingle shores.

 6. Worbarrow Bay

-Similar to beautiful Lulworth Cove, Worbarrow Bay has a horseshoe shape, towering cliffs and shallow waters.
-However, it’s lesser known so it’s much quieter than iconic Lulworth.
+Similar to beautiful Lulworth Cove, horseshoe-shaped Worbarrow Bay is blessed with towering cliffs and shallow waters.
+However, it’s much quieter because it’s lesser known than iconic Lulworth.

-As it’s within an army firing range, this beach is only accessible on certain days so check ahead.
-It’s also within walking distance of the legendary abandoned village of Tyneham, so ensure you combine your visit with a stroll to this curious ghost town.
+As it’s located inside an army firing range, this beach is only accessible on certain days so check ahead before visiting.
+It’s also within walking distance of the legendary abandoned village of Tyneham, so be sure to combine your visit with a stroll through this curious ghost town.

 The best way to enjoy Seatown’s stunning scenery may be from above.
-Climb to the top of epic Golden Cap. and gaze down on Seatown beach from the top of this high point.
+Climb to the top of epic Golden Cap. and gaze down on Seatown beach from the top of the highest sea cliff in southern England.

 8. West Bay

-West Bay covers the western end of the mighty Chesil beach, a stunning stretch of sand that reaches around the bay.
-The golden cliffs that line the bay have become a favorite fossil hunting spot thanks to regular rock falls, so try not to get too close to the treacherous cliffs.
+West Bay covers the western end of the mighty Chesil Beach, a stunning stretch of sand that reaches around the bay.
+The golden cliffs that line the bay have become a favorite fossil hunting spot due to regular rock falls, so try not to get too close to the treacherous cliffs.

 The rest of the shingle beach is great for sunbathing or swimming, and breathtaking views of the coastline ensure a stunning setting for your trip to the beach.

-Another ideal beach base for a tranquil day by the sea, this stunner is a National Trust-managed landscape.
-It’s more popular among walkers than sunbathers though, as it shelves steeply drop to deep waters .
+Another ideal beach base for a tranquil day by the sea, West Bexington Beach is a seaside stunner.
+This National Trust-managed landscape is best for walkers.
+Sunbathers need to know that it’s dangerous for swimming, as the beach shelves steeply and quickly drop to deep waters.

 10. Mudeford Sandbank

-Known for its incredibly pricey beach huts, Mudeford is the place to go for a sandcastle-worthy beach with great facilities.
-Despite all these family-friendly amenities, it has remained dog-friendly too, so you can bring the family pet along for your day out.
+Known for its incredibly pricey beach huts, Mudeford offers a sandcastle-worthy beach with family-friendly amenities like a cafe, shops, and public toilets.
+It’s dog-friendly too, so you can bring the family pet along for your day out.

-Mudeford Sandbank reaches out into Christchurch Bay, so you can enjoy the sea to one side of you and Christchurch Harbour to the other.
+Mudeford Sandbank reaches out into Christchurch Bay, so you can swim in the sea on one side of you and enjoy watersports in Christchurch Harbour on the other.
 Watch yachts sail past while you enjoy a traditional day at the beach.